Susan Stokes-Chapman

-Susan Stokes-Chapman (born 1985) is a British author of historical fiction, particularly set in the 18th and early 19th centuries and often with a gothic bent.
+Susan Stokes-Chapman is a British author of historical fiction primarily set in the 18th and early 19th centuries that incorporates elements of Gothic fiction.
 Her debut novel Pandora (2022) became a #1 Sunday Times bestseller upon release.
 This was followed by The Shadow Key (2024).

 Early life

 Stokes-Chapman grew up in Lichfield, Staffordshire.
 She graduated with a Bachelor of Arts (BA) in Education and English Literature and a Master of Arts (MA) in Creative Writing, both from Aberystwyth University.

 Career

-Stokes-Chapman first attempted to write a novel titled Infelice about William Hazlitt and Sarah Walker in her 20s.
-She spent many years researching Georgian history, which she later used in her writing.
-She took part in the 2019–2020 Room 204 cohort, a Writing West Midlands development programme, and also worked on their Spark Young Writers initiative.
+Stokes-Chapman first tried to write a novel in her twenties titled Infelice, based on the essayist William Hazlitt and his obsession with a serving girl named Sarah Walker, which was developed from her MA dissertation.
+In 2019, she was accepted on Writing West Midlands' writer development programme, Room 204, and contributed to the organisation's Spark Young Writers initiative.

-In 2020, what would become Stokes-Chapman's debut novel Pandora was shortlisted for the Lucy Cavendish Fiction Prize and longlisted for the Bath Novel Award, through which Stokes-Chapman secured her first book deal.
-At the start of 2021, Harvill Books acquired the rights to publish Pandora in January 2022.
-The novel is a loose reinterpretation of the Greek myth Pandora's Box, a 1799 Georgian London-set mystery, following a young woman named Dora Blake who lives with her uncle in an antique shop and stumbles across a mysterious vase.
-Pandora debuted at #1 on The Sunday Times hardback fiction bestseller list and was shortlisted for the 2023 Goldsboro Books Glass Bell Award.
-It had a U.S. release in January 2023.
+In 2020 Stokes-Chapman's debut novel, Pandora, was shortlisted for the Lucy Cavendish Fiction Prize and longlisted for the Bath Novel Award, through which she secured her first book deal.
+In early 2021, Harvill acquired the rights to publish Pandora, which was released in January 2022.
+The novel is a loose reinterpretation of the Greek myth of Pandora's Box, set in Georgian London in 1799.
+It follows a young woman, Dora Blake, who lives with her uncle in an antique shop and uncovers a mysterious vase.
+Pandora debuted at number one on The Sunday Times hardback fiction bestseller list and was shortlisted for the 2023 Goldsboro Books Glass Bell Award.

-In the interim, Stokes-Chapman contributed a short story to the December 2023 Christmas-themed collection The Winter Spirits from Sphere Books alongside Laura Purcell, Kiran Millwood Hargrave, Elizabeth Macneal, and Catriona Ward.
-She would reunite with Sphere for the ghost story collection The Witching Hour, due for release in October 2025.
+Stokes-Chapman contributed a short story to the December 2023 Christmas-themed collection The Winter Spirits from Sphere Books.
+Her ghost story collection The Witching Hour (2025) was also published by Sphere.

-As announced in May 2023, Stokes-Chapman's novel The Shadow Key would be published by Harvill Secker in April 2024.
-Set in 1783 and weaving together Welsh folklore and the occult, this darker gothic novel follows London physician Henry Talbot who moves to Penhelyg, a fictional coastal village in northern Wales, upon being hired by Lord Julian Tresilian after the previous physician's death.
-In November 2023, Harvill picked up Stokes-Chapman's next three books: a short story collection titled The Twelve Days of Christmas, as well as her third and fourth novels The Constellations set in 1765 Prague, and The Moth Farm set in her home county in the 19th century.
+In May 2023, it was announced that Stokes-Chapman's novel The Shadow Key would be published by Harvill in April 2024.
+Set in 1783, the novel weaves together Welsh folklore and the occult, following London physician Henry Talbot as he moves to Penhelyg, a fictional coastal village in northern Wales, after being hired following the death of the previous physician.
+In November 2023, Harvill acquired three further works from Stokes-Chapman: a short story collection, The Twelve Days of Christmas, and her third and fourth novels, The Constellations, set in 1765 Prague, and The Moth Farm, set in 19th-century Staffordshire.